seanpm2001/SeansLifeArchive_Images_TinyDeathStar_Y2025/2025/05_May/30/README.md

 - I came back this week for weekly gameplay, playing in the late nighttime to very early morning.
 I had a long length session, starting at 10:46 pm, and ending at 12:28 am.
 - I produced lots of materials, did collection, restocking, did many elevator trips, and played for about 82 minutes.
-- I used a several VIPs today, and I also earned 710 imperial bux, starting with 574, and ending with 584 iBux total.
+- I used several VIPs today, and I also earned 10 imperial bux, starting with 574, and ending with 584 iBux total.
 I did several search missions today, and complete a few imperial quests.
 I did not upgrade any levels today.
 I used a big spender VIP on my imperial court level.
-I don''t have a big spender VIP ready fro next week.
+I don't have a big spender VIP ready for next week.
 - A new imperial level finished construction this week, being an interrogation level.
 3 new materials were unlocked, 1 on another level, and 2 on this level.
 Material production got a lot more interesting this week.
 - I have plans to build 1 imperial level for every 10 positive (non-negative) levels.
 7 is the current limit until I reach floor 80.
 There will be a point where I will only be building imperial levels, as there won't be anything else.
 I did not construct any new levels today.
 - I have plans to stock up imperial parts, instead of completing the quests.
 I am spending time trying to get my supplies built back up again